FEBRUARY 1, 2023

 - A large selection of APIs and integrations for your project.

-Ruby is a relatively fresh technology when it comes to fintech-specific software development projects.
+Ruby is a relatively new technology for fintech-specific software development projects.
 Nonetheless, it is one of the most prominent and quickly growing languages, primarily thanks to its powerful framework, Ruby on Rails.

-Ruby and RoR are top backend technologies in 2022 when you are developing:
+Ruby and RoR are top back-end technologies in 2023 when you are developing:

 - Digital payment systems